-This is the risk that the Society fails to meet its obligation as a result of changes to regulation such as the new Consumer Duty regulation.
-This may result in poor outcome for the Society's members.
+Consumer Duty risk: This is the risk that the Society fails to act to deliver good outcomes for its members under the Consumer Duty regulation.
+This may result in poor outcomes for the Society's members.

-The Board has approved a Consumer Duty implementation plan for the Society and nominated a Board Consumer Duty champion to oversee that the changes are implemented correctly and in line with regulation.
+The Board approved Consumer Duty implementation plan was completed over 2023.
 The Society is in the process of embedding Consumer Duty across the business and developing key metrics to measure consumer outcomes at key stages of the member journey.
+The Society has a Board Consumer Duty champion who ensures that the Board takes into consideration Consumer Duty requirements in its discussions.
 Management, the Fair Members Benefit Committee and the Board regularly review Management Information on complaints, customer communications and sales journeys to maintain oversight.

-Product development & portfolio risk

-The risk that new business is not in balance with business operations (too much or too little).
-The risk arises from sales of the Society's with-profits products, non-profit products and products sold through third party relationships.
+Product development & portfolio risk: The risk that new business is not in balance with the Society's operational capacity (both too much or too little).

 The Society aims to maintain a varied product range and varied distribution channels to provide continuous flexibility and adaptability to changing market circumstances.
 The Society sets new business targets in line with the strategic plan, and risk appetite and tolerances.
-The Board monitors new business volumes against its targets.
+The Board monitors new business volumes against its targets and oversees that Management take corrective measures to address any significant variances.